planttheidea/moize/README.md

 #### delete(key)

-This will delete the provided key from cache.
+This will delete the provided *key* from cache. *key* is an `Array` of values, meant to reflect the arguments passed to the method.

 ```javascript
 // if single parameter, delete with the object itself